jahaanmukhi/CovidTracker/README.md

 ### Backend

-This project uses a Flask server and a PostgreSQL database.
+This project uses a Flask server.

 ## Audience